andrewcopp/Calcutta/docs/bracket_testing_guidelines.md

 - **WHEN**: Single action being tested
 - **THEN**: Single assertion (one reason to fail)

+### 4. Unit Tests Cover Pure Logic
+Unit tests should cover pure business logic (deterministic inputs → outputs).

+- Do not write unit tests that assert filesystem/DB/HTTP behavior.
+- Keep I/O in thin wrappers (handlers/CLIs/runners) and keep core logic in pure functions so it is easy to test.

 ## Bracket Logic Test Coverage Needed

 ### Deterministic Game IDs